 It is also significant to mention India's goals of utilising the enormous potential of its 195 GW of offshore energy.
 Central and State Governments are working together in making this a reality.
 The power generated from RE can be transformed into transportable power in the form of Green Hydrogen, Ammonia and Methane.

-Sign up today to be a part of India's success story in the wind sector!
+Sign up for WINDERGY India today to be a part of India's success story in the wind sector!